See if we can answer some of your most common questions.

 How Long Does it Take to Become a Karate Black Belt?

 This varies greatly among our students.
-For our youngest members, about 5 years average.
+For our youngest members, e.g 5 year olds, about 4 to 5 years average.
 They will join our exclusive, progressive junior belting system which helps them to slowly and steadily progress further in their karate.
-For slightly older children, possible 3 to 4
+For slightly older children, say 6 years and above, possibly 3 to 4 years.

 years with dedicated hard training and commitment.
 This is usually what we expect of our adult members with regular training.
 Of course, if many classes are missed and not made up for, these timescales can lengthen greatly.
 However,it should be no student's wish to obtain a Black Belt by tomorrow.
 You must be willing to work hard and to be patient and to have the right mindset.
 Only then you will be worthy of wearing a black belt.
 Do remember though that the first Black Belt is the first step up the ladder and not the last one !!.